revolist/revogrid-docs/gantt/critical-path.md

 The result is only as trustworthy as the scheduling model.
 A component needs correct task durations, dependency types and lag, working calendars, constraints, milestones, and project boundaries.
 Changes to any of these can alter the critical path.

-RevoGantt supports common dependency types, calendars, constraints, scheduling calculations, critical-path visual state, and task-table fields that can expose float or diagnostics beside the timeline.
+RevoGrid Gantt supports common dependency types, calendars, constraints, scheduling calculations, critical-path visual state, and task-table fields that can expose float or diagnostics beside the timeline.

 ## Critical does not mean important